HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Listen to your children.
 One of the most powerful things you can do as a parent is listen to your child without lecturing them on life.
 I have often wondered why children respond so positively to me.
 I can connect to a group of hundreds of children in minutes.
 I get children excited about learning about bullying.
 I have had so much success with children because I actively listen and pay attention to them.
 They feel I am their ally.
 You Don’t need to advise your child all the time.
 Sometimes, if the child knows a lecture is attached to having a conversation with their parent, they decide not to talk.
 Listen, Listen and listen some more.

 Spend time with your children.
 STORY: I met Craig at one of my Kids 4 Kids Program.
 He presented as a boy with a lot of behavioural issues.
 He was quite the attention seeker.
 I remember turning away from him for a few seconds only to be redirected to Craig, who was now wearing a garbage can lid on his head, walking around and beeping like a robot.
 As I got to know Craig, I realized this boy was striving for attention.
 He would seek attention from the secondary figures in his life, like himself or his teachers, but he was desperate for attention from his dad.
 I worked with his dad for a few weeks, teaching him various things he could do with Craig to reestablish the connection.
 Within weeks, Craig was a new boy.
-He no longer behaved inappropriately as he was now receiving the attention and love he sought.
+He no longer misbehaved as he was now receiving the attention and love he sought.
 His self-esteem was on the mend.
-BOBBY STORY: When I first met Bobby, he introduced himself by punching me in the stomach and telling me to f” off.
+BOBBY STORY: When I first met Bobby, he introduced himself by punching me in the stomach and telling me to “f” off.
 This was all for the benefit of the peers in the room.
 As I got to know Bobby, I could see this boy had a lot of potential.
 I invited him into a Kids 4 Kids program to assist me with the younger children.
 The kids loved him.
 He eventually realized he could get the attention he sought by being a positive role model instead of an attention seeker.

 Could you give your child responsibilities?
 A basic need we all have is to feel like we are contributing and appreciated.
 Giving your child responsibilities delivers a message that you trust and value your child.
 You know they are capable.
 It will also allow you to praise them after they have completed the task.
 I have had children excited about making their bed and doing the dishes.
 They are excited because I do not present as “You have to do your share of the WORK around the house.”
-Rather, I tell them that by helping you develop your leadership sills, feel great about yourself, help others and build your confidence.
+Instead, I tell them that by helping you develop your leadership skills, feel great about yourself, help others and build your confidence.
 It challenges you to be the best you can be.”
 It is all in how it is presented.

 Encourage your child to take risks.
 Fail Forward.
 Instead of being overprotective and trying to prevent failure, parents should help their children cope with it positively when it happens.
 Parents who teach their children how to cope with failure and/or rejection when it occurs are giving their children a tool that will be useful throughout life.
 Parents should ensure their children learn not to take it personally when failure or rejection occurs.
 Parents can point out to their children that such things happen for many reasons, but not because they are not good people.
 If children learn to see rejection and/or failure as temporary and that it is not a reflection of the individuals they are, they are more likely not to let failure or rejection affect their self-esteem.
 From failure comes growth.
 If you haven’t failed, you haven’t tried anything.